anabrid/lucidac-firmware/docs/developer.md

-# Getting started as a Developer
+\page getting-started-dev Getting started as Developer

 This section is intended for developers of the LUCIDAC, who are looking to adapt and build the firmware themselves.